aumouvantsillage/guillaume.baierouge.fr/src/2014-07-27-mozilla-tcp.md

 ================

 The tablet comes with Firefox OS 1.4.0-0-prerelease.
-Below, I give a list of noteworthy details about my first experiments:

-The initial setup worked fine.
+I have decided to use it for a short period of time before attempting to upgrade the firmware.

 Things that worked out of the box
 ---------------------------------

+The initial setup worked fine.
 Though the UI is available in French, the introductory tutorial was only in English.
 I could perform the following tasks with no problem: